StimulCross/nestjs-ttl-cache/README.md

 -   `hashFunction` - A function that accepts the same parameters as the decorated method and returns a string that will be appended to the generated cache key.
 You can specify it as the first argument or use this property in the options object.
 -   `useSharedCache` - Whether the decorated method should use shared cache across multiple class instances, even if the class is decorated with `@Cacheable` decorator.
 Defaults to `false`.
 -   `useArgumentOptions` - Makes the decorator use [argument options](#argument-options) passed as the last argument to the decorated method to control caching behavior for a single method call.
 See below for more information.
 Defaults to `false`.
--   `ttl` - The max time in milliseconds to store items of the decorated method.
+-   `ttl` - The max time in milliseconds to store entries of the decorated method.
 -   `noDisposeOnSet` - Whether the `dispose()` function should be called if the entry key is still accessible within the cache.
--   `noUpdateTTL` - Whether to not update the TTL when overwriting an existing item.
+-   `noUpdateTTL` - Whether to not update the TTL when overwriting an existing entry.
--   `updateAgeOnGet` - Whether the age of an item should be updated on retrieving.
+-   `updateAgeOnGet` - Whether the age of an entry should be updated on retrieving.

-The example below shows how you can apply some cache options at theCachedAsync method level.
+The example below shows how you can apply some cache options at the `CachedAsync` method level.

 ```ts
 import { Injectable } from '@nestjs/common';